foxzsz/raspberry-pi-e-Paper-Image-Display-Website/README.md

 Find out the ip address using `ip config` on your terminal

+## Limitations
+Images are resized, then can look ugly sometimes

+Images display as black and white.

 # Credits
 [foxzsz](https://github.com/foxzsz) - Creating the python code and html to run the website